nayanbhatia311/TextTreasure/README.md

 ### Setting Up a Virtual Environment

-Before you begin, ensure you have Python 3.8 installed.
+Before you begin, please make sure you have Python 3.8 installed.

 1. **Install virtualenv** (if you haven't already):